simrann20/decision-trees/README.md

-# decision-trees
+# Decision-trees
-Implementation of decision trees
+Implementation of decision trees in jupyter notebook